ntaneja1985/DesignPatterns/README.md

 - We create instances of Rectangle and Circle.
 - We treat them both as Shape objects.
-- The LSP ensures that substituting a Rectangle or a Circle for a Shape doesn’t break the program.
+- The LSP ensures that substituting a Rectangle or a Circle for a Shape doesn't break the program.
 The behavior (calculating the area) remains consistent.
 - Remember, adhering to the LSP helps maintain a robust and predictable class hierarchy, making it easier to reason about your code and preventing unexpected surprises when swapping objects.

 ## I --> Interface Segregation Principle